KonsumGandalf/awt-pj-ss24-5gmag-2/qoe-metrics-dashboard/README.md

 Run `npx nx build qoe-metrics-dashboard` to build the application.
 The build artifacts are stored in the output directory (e.g. `dist/` or `build/`), ready to be deployed.

+## Test the application

+Run `npm run test` to run the test suite.

+## Lint the application

+Run `npm run lint` to test for code quality and consistency using ESLint.